 How to Practise Viparita Karani Asana

-- Stand close to the wall with your toes touching the wall.
+- Stand close to the wall, toes touching it.

-- Inhale and sit close to the floor, with bent knees, continue to touch your toes to the wall.
-Exhale and place your palms on the floor.
+- Inhale, sit close to the floor, keeping bent knees and toes touching the wall.
+Exhale, place palms on the floor.

-- Inhale and slowly lie down on the floor with your legs together side by side.
-Exhale once you completely release your body to the floor.
+- Inhale, slowly lie down on the floor, legs together.
+Exhale, fully release your body to the floor.

-- Make sure to keep the legs aligned perpendicularly to the wall and the upper body.
-Your toes should be pointing downwards by supporting your heels on the wall.
+- Keep legs perpendicular to the wall and upper body, toes pointing downward, heels on the wall.

-- Remain in the same position for about 12 seconds.
-Close your eyes while you do so and breathe in and out slowly in a rhythmic manner, with your muscles relaxed.
+- Stay in this position for about 12 seconds.
+Close your eyes, and breathe slowly and rhythmically, with relaxed muscles.

-- Inhale and slowly move your hips backwards, release the legs, place your feet on the ground, close to the wall and relax the lower back.
-Exhale.
+- Inhale, slowly move hips backward, release legs, place feet on the ground close to the wall, and relax the lower back as you exhale.

 Viparita Karani Benefits